BrianSeong99/agglayer-docs/docs/agglayer/developer-tools/agglayer-sdk/agglayer-native-bridge/step-by-step-guide/native-bridge-locally.md

 ## Overview

-This guide walks through using Agglayer Native Routes with AggSandbox for local development.
+This guide walks through using Agglayer Native Bridge with AggSandbox for local development.
 You'll learn how to bridge assets locally with instant feedback and automatic claiming.

 **Important**: SDK manual claiming doesn't work with AggSandbox due to API endpoint differences.
 Use AggSandbox's auto-claiming service instead.